apache/incubator-heron/README.md

 ## Documentation

-The official documentation for Heron is currently not publicly available.
-You can, however, build and run the documentation locally.
+The official documentation for Heron is located at [heronstreaming.io](http://heronstreaming.io).
+To contribute to documentation, build and run the documentation locally.
 More information can be found in the [documentation README](website/README.md).